 This phase will be slightly longer than the flight phase over regular barriers because of the added aspect of the water pit.
-While proper technique does not include a full-out leap to clear the pit, some effort must be made to clear the pit as far as efficiency will allow.
+While the proper technique does not include a full-out leap to clear the pit, some effort must be made to clear the pit as far as efficiency will allow.

 Follow Through Phase

 The follow-through is the time between the landing and the resumption of normal running form.
 The goal is to resume running as quickly as possible and can be obtained by the second step after landing.

-Again, this phase is defined as it was before over regular barriers: from the time the first foot hits the ground after the flight phase until normal running form is resumed.
+Again, this phase is defined as it was before over regular barriers: from the time the first foot hits the ground after the flight phase until the normal running form is resumed.
 It may be more difficult to resume a normal running technique over the water barrier because of the increased forces placed on the body due to greater flight height, distance, and time.

 Preparation for barrier clearance

 The final 12 steps coming into the hurdle are probably just as important as the actual barrier clearance itself.
 It is, after all, the preparation for barrier clearance that will determine if the athlete is in the correct position to carry out barrier clearance correctly.
-Athletes must be able to gauge their distance from the hurdle as far out as possible, so as to be able to maintain their pace and rhythm over the hurdles.
+Athletes must be able to gauge their distance from the hurdle as far out as possible, to be able to maintain their pace and rhythm over the hurdles.
 Minor adjustments made farther away from the hurdle will be much more beneficial as far as overall energy expenditure during the race.
 Corrections made near the barrier can be classified as either a "stutter" or a "quick step."
 Stuttering arises from an athlete needing to change the expected lead leg with which to approach the hurdle.
-A quick step is a minor stride shortening in order to place the body in a position better suited for raising the centre of mass.
+A quick step is a minor stride shortening to place the body in a position better suited for raising the centre of mass.
 A stutter slows an athlete, while a quick step merely places an athlete on the toes more for take-off.